2019— Climate Adaptation Scientist, Wildlife Conservation Society

-2016— Postdoctoral Scholar, Department of Environmental Science, Policy, and Management, University of California, Berkeley, in affiliation with Forest Health Protection, US Forest Service
+2016—2018 Postdoctoral Scholar, Environmental Science, Policy, and Management, University of California, Berkeley, in affiliation with Forest Health Protection, US Forest Service

 2015—2016 Postdoctoral Research Associate, Public and International Affairs, Woodrow Wilson School, Princeton University

-2015—2016 Visiting Researcher Scholar, Department of Environmental Science, Policy, and Management, University of California, Berkeley
+2015—2016 Visiting Scholar, Environmental Science, Policy, and Management, University of California, Berkeley

 2015 Ph.D.
 Ecology and Evolutionary Biology, Princeton University